besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

  &nbsp;
 - **num** `int` <span style="color:blue">OPTIONAL</span>
 Maximum number of search results, with increments of 20 venues, and a range from `20` to `200`.
-Default number is `20`.
+The default number is `20`.
 API credits for this endpoint are counted per `20` search results.
-The search time grows liniarly with the amount of requested numbers (see also parameter `fast`).
+The search time grows linearly with the number of requested numbers (see also parameter `fast`).
 &nbsp;
 - **opened** `string` <span style="color:blue">OPTIONAL</span>
 Search for venues with specific opening times.
 Options are `24`, `now`, `all` . `24` will return venues with a 24 hour opening time. `now` will return venues that are opened at this moment. `all` will return all venues regardless of their opening hours.
 Defaults to `all`.
  &nbsp;
 - **fast** `boolean` <span style="color:blue">OPTIONAL</span>
 Boolean to select the normal speed or fast search method.
 Searching with the fast method is charged with more API credits.
 Defaults to `true` (fast search speed).
 The fast method is limited to a maximum `num` of `60`.
 Selecting a higher number will automatically use the normal speed method.
 Select `false` to save on API credits or to search for more venues.
 See [API Credits](#credits) for more info.
-Fixed packages each have limited amount of fast and normal search queries per month.
-The Pro - metered plan has a limit of 10000 fast venue search calls per calander month.
-Contact us for high volume fast or normal search queries.
+Fixed packages each have a limited amount of fast and normal search queries per month.
+The Pro - metered plan has a limit of 10000 fast venue search calls per calendar month.
+Contact us for high-volume fast or normal search queries.
  &nbsp;

 - **collection_id** `string` <span style="color:blue">OPTIONAL</span>
 Add the results to an existing or user-defined collection_id.
 If this parameter is omitted a new unique collection_id will be generated.
 All successfully forecasted venues will be automatically added to this collection.
 By giving an existing collection_id the user can merge the new venues with an existing venue collection.
 See [Collections](#collections) for more info.
  &nbsp;

+- **lat** `float` <span style="color:blue">OPTIONAL</span>
+   Geographic latitude of the search circle. `lat` must be combined with `lng`, and `radius`.
+The search circle cannot be combined with the bounding box parameters.
+Either a combination of a `lat`, `lng`, with a `radius` or `lat_min`, `lng_min`, `lat_max`, and `lng_max` is required.
+  &nbsp;
+- **lng** `float` <span style="color:blue">OPTIONAL</span>
+   Geographic longitude of the search circle.  `lng` must be combined with `lat`, and `radius`.
+The search circle cannot be combined with the bounding box parameters.
+Either a combination of a `lat`, `lng`, with a `radius` or `lat_min`, `lng_min`, `lat_max`, and `lng_max` is required.
+  &nbsp;
+- **radius** `int` <span style="color:blue">OPTIONAL</span>
+   Radius of the search circle in meter.  `radius` must be combined with `lat`, and `lng`.
+The search circle cannot be combined with the bounding box parameters.
+Either a combination of a `lat`, `lng`, with a `radius` or `lat_min`, `lng_min`, `lat_max`, and `lng_max` is required.
+  &nbsp;

 <aside class="notice">
 The 'venue search' endpoint accepts also the filters below, similar to the `venue filter` filter parameters.
-These 'venue filter' parameters are NOT applied on the initial 'search venue' venue results, but are only passed on to the 'venue filter' and 'radar' URL links.
-When a 'venue search' is performend with filters set to e.g. `busy_min=60` the 'venue search` results will include and forecast all found venues.
+These 'venue filter' parameters are NOT applied on the initial 'search venue' venue results (as with the parameters mentioned above), but are only passed on to the 'venue filter' and 'radar' URL links.
+When a 'venue search' is performed with filters set to e.g. `busy_min=60` the 'venue search` results will include and forecast all found venues.
 Only the subsequent 'venue filter'/ 'radar tool' step applies the filters.
 </aside>
 &nbsp;